 Chamomile and Valerian Tea

 Perhaps the two most common herbal ingredients found in bedtime teas, their sleep-supporting benefits are well supported by research.
 For example, postnatal women who drank chamomile tea for two weeks reported less sleep interference from physical symptoms, according to a study in the Journal of Advanced Nursing.

 Just be sure to listen to your body if you try these teas.
 While chamomile works well for many, it may keep others awake, Dr. Rawls says.
 Likewise for valerian: “About 25 percent of people who take it can feel agitated,” he says.

-Utilizing houseplants, teas, and supplements may be all you need for a good night’s rest.
+Utilizing herbs, teas, and houseplants as natural sleep aids may be all you need for a good night’s rest.
 But for the best and lasting results, Dr. Rawls recommends combining plants with lifestyle changes that are known to improve sleep long-term.